hdpark1208/SoftArgmax/README.md

-- 👋 Hi, I’m @hdpark1208
+- 👋 Hi, I’m P.hd
-- 👀 I’m interested in ML/DL/NLP
+- 👀 I’m interested in Ph.D
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ML/DL/NLP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...